 Please accept marketing-cookies to watch this video.

-CHOOSING A BACKGROUND COLOUR
+CHOOSING A BACKGROUND

 If you photographed your adventurous companion with dripping wet fur, fresh from the lake, then a lovely light blue would work nicely.
 Or if she’s an expert gun-dog, always out in the field, consider a mottled green.